 Mansur Mingelov, a taxi driver and human rights defender in Turkmenistan, was arrested in 2012 on politically motivated charges and is serving a 22-year sentence in a penal colony.
 Prior to his arrest, Mansur had collected and sent materials about alleged cases of torture of ethnic Baloch people to the president of Turkmenistan, the prosecutor’s office, the U.S. Embassy in Ashgabat, and the Organization for Security and Co-operation in Europe representative office.
 He was subsequently arrested, reportedly severely beaten during the arrest, and as a result developed acute osteomyelitis of the distal tibia complicated by tuberculosis.
 His family has not been allowed to send him essential medicines because of COVID restrictions, and according to turkmen.news, in 2021, authorities illegally evicted his elderly parents from their home.
 He should be freed now. #WithoutJustCause

 Iranian Narges Mohammadi has been repeatedly detained since 1998, but that hasn’t stopped her civic activism and legal advocacy for human rights and gender equality.
-In January 2022, she was sentenced to 74 lashes and eight years in jail on politically-motivated “national security” charges, which the Iranian regime often has used to try to justify its jailing of hundreds of political prisoners, including activists, human rights defenders, political figures, and members of religious and ethnic minority groups.
-Iranian authorities have arrested more than 18,000 people for involvement in peaceful protests following the death of Mahsa Amini in September 2022, according to credible human rights organizations.
-Narges still bravely works to defend human rights from behind bars, including by joining other prominent women rights activists in calling on the international community to expel Iran from the UN Committee on the Status of Women.
-Iranian prison authorities have repeatedly denied Narges adequate medical care to treat a neurological disorder.
-We join the international community in calling for the release of Narges and all other Iranians being held by the regime simply for exercising their human rights.
+On June 18, Iranian authorities summoned Narges Mohammadi to appear in the Second Branch of the Evin District Security Court for the fifth case opened against her in the past six months by the Ministry of Intelligence, solely for bravely speaking out from prison and exposing sexual abuse inside Evin prison’s women’s ward.
+Mohammadi said she will not be silenced through fabricated cases and pledged not to attend any future trial since she does not recognize the current government, its jurisdiction, nor its court’s verdicts as legitimate.
+Currently, Mohammadi is serving a sentence of nine years and eight months in Evin prison, along with 154 lashes and additional penalties, on politically motivated “national security” charges, which the Iranian regime has used to justify jailing hundreds of non-violent political prisoners, including activists, human rights defenders, political figures, and members of religious and ethnic minority groups.
+According to credible human rights organizations, Iranian authorities arrested an estimated 20,000 people for involvement in peaceful protests following the September 2022 death of Mahsa Jina Amini in the custody of the so-called morality police.
+Mohammadi still bravely works to defend human rights from behind bars, such as by helping to lead calls with other prominent women rights activists that prompted the international community to expel Iran from the UN Committee on the Status of Women.
+Iranian prison authorities have repeatedly denied her adequate medical care to treat a neurological disorder.
+We join the international community in calling for the release of Mohammadi and all other Iranians being unjustly detained by the regime simply for exercising their human rights.
 Narges Mohammadi is detained #WithoutJustCause.

 Kem Sokha is a Cambodian human rights activist and political opposition leader who served as the President of the now-dissolved Cambodia National Rescue Party (CNRP).
 Since his arrest in 2017, Mr. Sokha has been the subject of arbitrary detention and a ban on participating in any political activity.
 A Cambodian court convicted him on politically motivated “treason” charges on March 3 and sentenced him to 27 years of prison (currently reduced to house arrest) for exercising his fundamental freedoms of expression and association.
 Kem Sokha’s conviction is part of a larger pattern of threats and harassment by Cambodian authorities to target political opposition leaders, media, and civil society.
 The United States condemns the conviction of Kem Sokha and calls for Cambodia to immediately and unconditionally release him.